storj/docs/app/(docs)/dcs/api/s3/s3-compatibility/page.md

 order.
 Forcing exhaustive listing for any request is not possible for Storj production deployments of Gateway-MT, and for, e.g. Gateway-ST can be achieved with `--s3.fully-compatible-listing`.

+#### Unencrypted Object Keys
+Always lists in lexicographical order (as per S3 specification).
+For requests that come with a non-forward-slash delimiter, we perform exhaustive listing, which will filter paths gateway-side.

 ### ListMultipartUploads